eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Users of Wallet Units use the Wallet Unit to receive, store and present PID, QEAA, PuB-EAA, or EAA about themselves, including to prove their identity.
 Wallet Unit Users can also create Qualified Electronic Signatures and Seals (QES) and utilise Wallet Unit-to-Wallet Unit interactions.

 Who can be a User of a Wallet Unit depends on national law.
-The use of a Wallet Unit by citizens is not mandatory under the legislative proposal.
-However, each Member State will provide at least one European Digital Identity Wallet within 24 months after the entry into force of the implementing acts referred to in the [eIDAS 2.0] Regulation.
+The use of a Wallet Unit by citizens is not mandatory under the [eIDAS 2.0] Regulation.
+However, each Member State will provide at least one European Digital Identity Wallet within 24 months after the entry into force of the implementing acts referred to in the Regulation.

 ### 3.3 Wallet Providers

 Wallet Providers are Member States or organisations either mandated or recognised by Member States making a Wallet Solution available to Users.
 All Wallet Solutions must be certified as described in [Chapter 7](#7-security-and-data-protection).

-The Wallet Providers make available to a User, through an instance of their Wallet Solution, a combination of several products and Trust Services foreseen in the legal proposal, which give the User sole control over the use of their Person Identification Data (PID) and Electronic Attestations of Attributes (QEAA, PuB-EAA or EAA), and any other personal data within their Wallet Unit.
-From a technical viewpoint, this also implies guaranteeing a User sole control over sensitive cryptographic material (e.g., private keys) related to their PID and/or (Q)EAA, including the use cases for electronic identification and creating a signature or seal.
-As explained in [Section 6.5.3](#653-wallet-unit-activation), Wallet Providers also provide Wallet Unit Attestations (WUA) to the Wallet Unit.
+A Wallet Provider make available to a User a combination of several products and Trust Services that give the User sole control over the use of their Person Identification Data (PID) and Electronic Attestations of Attributes (QEAA, PuB-EAA or EAA), and any other personal data within their Wallet Unit.
+This also implies guaranteeing a User sole control over sensitive cryptographic material (e.g., private keys) related to their PID and/or (Q)EAA, including the use cases for electronic identification and creating a signature or seal.

 Wallet Providers are responsible for ensuring compliance with the requirements for Wallet Solutions.

+From the viewpoint of the other actors in the EUDI Wallet ecosystem, the Wallet Provider is responsible for all components of the Wallet Unit.
+These components are described in [Section 4.3.2](#432-components-of-a-wallet-unit).
+In particular, the Wallet Provider is responsible for ensuring that the Wallet Instance can access a Wallet Secure Cryptographic Device (WSCD) that has a level of security sufficient to ensure that the Wallet Unit can achieve Level of Assurance "high", as required in the Regulation.
+This is true  even if the WSCD is not delivered by the Wallet Provider but is integrated into the User device.
+For more information, see [Section](#45-wscd-architecture-types).
+Other actors in the ecosystem do not need to interact with or explicitly trust a WSCD supplier.
+As explained in [Section 6.5.3](#653-wallet-unit-activation), Wallet Providers provide a Wallet Unit Attestation (WUA) to the Wallet Unit.
+The WUA attests that the Wallet Unit and all of its components, including the WSCD, comply with the relevant requirements.

 ### 3.4 Person Identification Data (PID) Providers